sia007/voice-bot-challenge/ARCHITECTURE.md

 `/media-stream/{scenario_id}/{call_sid}`.
-From there it's a thin relay loop: inbound base64 mu-law audio frames from the practice's agent are forwarded into `input_audio_buffer.append` events on the Realtime session, and `response.audio.delta` events coming back out are forwarded straight into the Twilio stream as `media` events.
+From there it's a thin relay loop: inbound base64 mu-law audio frames from the practice's agent are forwarded into `input_audio_buffer.append` events on the Realtime session, and `response.output_audio.delta` events coming back out are forwarded straight into the Twilio stream as `media` events.
 Twilio's server-side VAD (`server_vad` on the Realtime session) handles turn-taking, so the model naturally waits for the agent to finish speaking before replying, and can be interrupted mid-response for the barge-in scenario.
-Transcription events (`response.audio_transcript.done` for our bot's own speech, `conversation.item.input_audio_transcription.completed` for the agent under test) are written incrementally to `transcripts/` as the call happens, so a crash mid-call still leaves partial evidence.
-Twilio's own dual-channel call recording is downloaded afterward as the `.mp3` deliverable, and a separate `bug_analyzer.py` pass reads each finished transcript and drafts `BUG_REPORT.md` using the same rubric as the example bug in the challenge doc (bug / severity / quote / details).
+Transcription events (`response.output_audio_transcript.done` for our bot's own speech, `conversation.item.input_audio_transcription.completed` for the agent under test) are written incrementally to `transcripts/` as the call happens, so a crash mid-call still leaves partial evidence.
+Twilio's own dual-channel call recording is downloaded afterward as the `.mp3` deliverable, and a separate `bug_analyzer.py` pass reads each finished transcript and drafts `BUG_REPORT.md` using the same rubric as the example bug in the challenge doc (bug / severity / quote / details), with a second pass afterward that specifically looks for the same bug recurring across multiple calls (see "Evidence of iteration" below for why that second pass exists).

+One infrastructure wrinkle worth naming explicitly: OpenAI fully retired the beta version of the Realtime API (the version documented in most tutorials and blog posts as of when I started this) partway through this project, in favor of a restructured GA API with different session config shape and several renamed events.
+The code here targets the current GA API.

 ## Why this approach, and what I considered instead